 Being a medical or a public health social worker means helping chronically or seriously ill individuals access public resources to aid them.

-These resources include in-home nursing care, client support, and helping coordinate their healthcare services.
+These resources include in-home nursing care, client support, and helping coordinate their healthcare – whether via locating urgent care near me when required for everyday health needs or organizing other necessary services.

 You do this through intervention, aid in finding financially accessible rehabilitative programs, or mental healthcare.